Never Gonna Say I'm Sorry

-"Never Gonna Say I'm Sorry" is a song by Swedish band Ace of Base, released as a single on 11 March 1996.
+"Never Gonna Say I'm Sorry" is a song by Swedish band Ace of Base, released as a single on 11 March 1996, by Mega and Arista Records.
 It was the third single taken from the band's second album, The Bridge (1995).
-In Europe, the song peaked at number six in Hungary, number 12 in Denmark and number 17 in Finland.
-In the US, it reached number six on the Billboard Bubbling Under Hot 100 Singles chart.
-And in Canada, it peaked at number 53 on the Canadian Hot 100 chart.
+It is written by Jonas Berggren and produced by him with Swedish producers Denniz PoP and Max Martin.
+"Never Gonna Say I'm Sorry" saw limited success compared to previous singles from the album, only reaching the top 40 in a few European countries and failing to enter the Billboard Hot 100 in the United States.
+It did not receive a commercial single release in the United Kingdom.
+The accompanying music video was directed by Richard Heslop.

 Background

 The song was written by band member Jonas Berggren, who was hoping to reproduce the flavour of their 1993 hit "All That She Wants".
 He specifically mentions the similarities between the two songs in the liner notes of the booklet for The Bridge album.
 He said, "We decided early on to do an "All That She Wants" arrangement and drums because it's always fun to have something old on a new record."